Navid200/xDrip/docs/Dexcom-Basics.md

 ---

 ### Location and Bluetooth
 In Android, you should have Location and Bluetooth active.
-If you put your phone in Airplane mode, you need to enable Bluetooth if you want xDrip to continue to work.
+If you put your phone in Airplane mode, you need to enable Bluetooth if you want xDrip to continue to collect.

 [Location](./Location.md)

 ---